WWE's next battle royale: Investor fans vs. shorts

 The creator of Smackdown and Raw TV shows boasted a U.S. cable television viewership second only to the National Football League in 2018, according to Nielsen data.
 And in India, WWE viewership was second only to cricket, according to the Broadcast Audience Research Council.

-Guggenheim analyst Curry Baker expects a U.K. renewal similar to WWE’s current contract there.
-But he anticipates a five-fold boost to its average annual revenue in India to $124 million.
+Guggenheim Securities analyst Curry Baker expects a UK renewal similar to WWE’s current contract there.
+But he anticipates a fivefold boost to its average annual revenue in India to $124 million.

 “The market is underappreciating the India opportunity,” said Baker who has a $105 price target and a buy rating on WWE.